prototyping-lab/balena-wpe/README.md

 featured browser that takes advantage of the GPU to provide hardware accelerated CSS, WebGL, and HTML5 video.

+## Improvements

+The `timezone` branch provides a `TIMEZONE` environment variable to change the local timezone.
+This is useful for webkit-clocks.

+## Environment Variables

+- `TIMEZONE` defaults to `Europe/Berlin`
+- See `/usr/share/zoneinfo/` inside the WPE-Container for available timezones.
+- You can set `WPE_URL` to show a live clock such as <http://cubictime.ru/>

+## Deployment

+1. Add balena remote

+		git remote add balena prototyping_lab@git.balena-cloud.com:prototyping_lab/wpe-webkit.git

+2. Push timezone branch

+		git push balena timezone:master

 ## Showcase

 * Rendering WebGL [abstract shapes](https://mrdoob.neocities.org/023/)